thin-edge/thin-edge.io/docs/src/start/connect-c8y.md

 :::tip
 To upload the certificate to cumulocity this user needs to have "Tenant management" admin rights.
-If you get an error 503 here, check the appropriate rights in cumulocity user management.
+If you get an error `403 Forbidden` here, check the appropriate rights in cumulocity user management.
 :::

 ## Connect the device